HackGT/hackgt7-website/README.md

 ### `yarn run parcel *.html`
 Opens main and mentor site on localhost (assuming mentor site isn't linked from main).
-Go to localhost:1234/mentor.html for mentor site with nav bar (buggy) Go to localhost:1234/index.html for main site
+Go to localhost:1234/mentor.html for mentor site
+Go to localhost:1234/index.html for main site